Dundee: Museums and galleries

 The city's main museum and art gallery, McManus Galleries, is in Albert Square.
 The exhibits include work by James McIntosh Patrick, Alberto Morrocco and David McClure amongst the collection of fine and decorative art, items from Dundee's history and natural history artefacts.

-Dundee Contemporary Arts (abbreviated DCA) opened in 1999 is an international art centre in the Nethergate close to Dundee Rep, which houses two contemporary art galleries, a two-screen arthouse cinema, a print studio, a visual research centre and a café bar.
+Dundee Contemporary Arts (abbreviated DCA) opened in 1999 is an international art centre in the Nethergate close to Dundee Rep, which houses two modern-art galleries, a two-screen arthouse cinema, a print studio, a visual research centre and a café-bar.
 Britain's only full-time public observatory, Mills Observatory at the summit of the city's Balgay Hill, was given to the city by linen manufacturer and keen amateur scientist John Mills in 1935.

-Sensation Science Centre in the Greenmarket is a science centre based on the five senses with a series of interactive shows and exhibits.
+Dundee Science Centre in the Greenmarket is a science centre based on the five senses with a series of interactive shows and exhibits.
 Verdant Works is a museum dedicated to the once dominant jute industry in Dundee and is based in a former jute mill.

 The University of Dundee also runs several public museums and galleries, including the D'Arcy Thompson Zoology Museum and the Tayside Medical History Museum.
-The university, through Duncan of Jordanstone College of Art and Design also offers the Cooper Gallery for contemporary art, and its archives including: the abcD (artists' books collection Dundee); the REWIND Archive (video art collection); and the Richard Demarco Digital Archive.
+The university, through Duncan of Jordanstone College of Art and Design, also offers the Cooper Gallery for modern art and its archives include: the abcD (artists' books collection Dundee); the REWIND Archive (video art collection); and the Richard Demarco Digital Archive.

 The V&A Dundee Museum of Design opened in September 2018 and is built south of Craig Harbour onto the River Tay in a building designed by Kengo Kuma.
-It was officially opened by the Earl and Countess of Strathearn in 2019.
+It was officially opened by the Earl and Countess of Strathearn, in 2019.
 It is the centrepiece of the city's waterfront redevelopment.
 The new museum may bring another 500,000 extra visitors to the city and create up to 900 jobs.

 The city's archival records are mostly kept by two archives: Dundee City Archives, operated by Dundee City Council and the University of Dundee's Archive Services.

 Dundee City Archives holds the official records of the city and of the former Tayside Regional Council.
 The archive also holds the records of various people, groups and organisations connected to the city.
 The university's Archive Services hold a wide range of material relating to the university and its predecessor institutions and to individuals associated with the university, such as D'Arcy Wentworth Thompson.
 Archive Services also holds the archives of several individuals, businesses and organisations based in Dundee and the surrounding area.
 The records held include a substantial number of business archives relating to the jute and linen industry in Dundee; records of other businesses including the archives of the Alliance Trust and the department store G. L. Wilson; the records of the Brechin Diocese of the Scottish Episcopal Church; and the NHS Tayside Archive.
 The same archive also holds the Michael Peto collection which includes thousands of the photojournalist's photographs, negatives, slides, publications and papers.